 Definition of lockout

 A lockout is when a card helps a player by making it impossible for him to lose.
-In other words, when one card makes one player lockout0% fair and the other is drawing dead, it is said to be a lockout (you could say it is now in the pocket).
-When we say in poker that we're drawing dead, it means that our equity is 0.
-When you're drawing dead, it means you're all in with a draw, but even if you hit your draw, you still won't have the best hand.
+In other words, when a card causes one player to have 100% equity and the other player is drawing dead, the situation is said to be a lockout (you could say that it is now in the bag).
+When we say in poker that we are drawing dead, it means that our equity is at 0.
+When you are drawing dead, it means that you are all-in with a draw, but even if you hit your draw, you still won't have the best hand.

-You are on the small blind with AK in the heart.
-The players lie down until the button that opens.
+You are in the small blind with AK in the heart.
+The players fold to the button, which opens.
 You raise and your opponent calls your 3bet with a pair of 8's.
-The flop comes 872 with a heart flush (your flush).
+The flop comes 872 with a heart flush draw (your draw).
 You bet and he calls the bet.
-The turn is a 2 which makes a double on the board.
-You go all in on the turn and your opponent flips his pair of 8's.
+The turn is a 2 that makes a double up on the board.
+You go all-in on the turn and your opponent turns over his pair of 8's.
 Here you have 0% equity.
-Even if you hit your flush, your opponent will still win the hand, it's a lockout situation (also called a lock, a sure win).
+Even if you hit your flush, your opponent will still win the hand, a lockout situation.